-Public Input - Public Presentation
+Public Input - Public Hearing

-In conjunction with the Public Comment Period, the City of Auburn held a public presentation of the Draft Plan Report on February 25, 2021.
+In conjunction with the Public Comment Period, the City of Auburn held a public hearing on the Draft Plan Report on February 25, 2021.
 The Plan was posted on the City of Auburn Website where the public was able to view and comment as well.
-Members of the public were encouraged to attend the meeting remotely.
+Members of the public were encouraged to attend the meeting remotely and [x number of people commented on the plan at the meeting] The input provided by the public can be found [here]